Atnic/laravel-email-verfication/readme.md

 - Done!

+## Advance Usage

+In `User` model you can add `$emailVerificationTimeout` using integer value that define how much time in minutes user can logged in even when their email is unverified yet.
+You can notify them that their email is not verified and can click this link to resend email verfication. `route('verify_email', [ 'email' => 'some_email' ])`.
+The default is 0, so user can't be login if email is not verified.

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel Email Verification, please send an e-mail to Farid Inawan via [frdteknikelektro@gmail.com](mailto:frdteknikelektro@gmail.com).
 All security vulnerabilities will be promptly addressed.